 Can I Sue a Landlord if My Apartment Building Starts on Fire and I Get Burned?

-You may have the right to sue your landlord for money damages if you were burned or suffered smoke inhalation from an explosion and/or fire in your apartment building.
-If an independent investigation by your lawyer finds that any of the statements below are true, you may have the grounds for a lawsuit:
+You may have the right to sue your landlord for money damages if you were burned or suffered smoke inhalation from a fire in your apartment building.
+If there is evidence of any of the following, your landlord (building owner) may be legally responsible for personal injury and wrongful death:

-Our fire attorneys obtained a multi-million-dollar settlement for victims of an apartment blaze caused by upholstered furniture.
+Our fire attorneys obtained a $3 million settlement for victims of an apartment blaze caused by upholstered furniture.
 Attorney Fred Pritzker was lead lawyer for this case.

 Here’s what happened.
 Shortly after seven in the morning, a young father left his family’s apartment to go to work.
 His three children and their mother were asleep.
 Although no one knows for sure, it’s believed that one of the youngsters got up early and began playing with a butane lighter.
 He touched the lighter to the newly-purchased upholstered sofa.
 In a second it ignited.
 In a few more moments the sofa was in flames and toxic smoke poured into the small apartment.
 Within fewer than five minutes gas and super-heated air overcame the mother and her children.
 The mother and her oldest son died.
 The little girl suffered a severe brain damage and will require 24-hour care for the rest of her life.
 The youngest boy suffered respiratory injuries but eventually made a full recovery.